walterhiggins/WMPJS/book-outline.md

  * Javascript is an easy language to learn.
  * I like Javascript.
 I enjoy writing code in Javascript and hope you will too.
  * Javascript is expressive.
 You can do more with less.
 A little bit of Javascript code can do quite a lot compared to other programming languages such as Java.
 The shorter your programs are, the easier they are to understand.
  * Javascript is bundled with Java.
 The latest versions of Java include Javascript.
-This means you won't need to install any additional software just to use ScriptCraft.
+This means you won't need to install any additional software to use ScriptCraft.
  * Anything you can do using Java, you can do using Javascript.
 In this book we'll learn about the Bukkit API - a set of guidelines for creating Minecraft Plugins.
 The Bukkit API is Java-based but we can use Javascript too!
  * Javascript isn't a toy.
 Javascript is a proper programming language used professionally by thousands of programmers around the world.
 Although originally only used for adding simple extensions to web pages, it's now used for developing all kinds of software and has become one of the most popular programming languages.
  * Javascript is cross-platform.
 What this means is Javascript is available on Macintosh, Windows and Linux.